d-lab/uqcrowd-log/README.md

 This document is to describe how to inject javascript to record user actions on a MTurk Hit,

-In order to inject the default logging configuration, you can simply embed the following script on top of your MTurk Template:
+In order to inject the default logging configuration, you can simply embed the following script on top of your MTurk Template **(Please change the experiment ID to yours)**:

     <!-- BEGIN -->